-Each item is packaged with a freezer expiration date.
+Each item is packaged with a Best if Used By date.
 Once transferred to the refrigerator, they have a shelf life of four to five days.
-If your baby has a small appetite or is just starting solids, we recommend thawing the container just enough to carve our a small portion and return the rest of the container to the freezer.
+If your baby has a small appetite or is just starting solids, we recommend thawing the container just enough to carve out a small portion and return the rest of the container to the freezer.

 What do I do with the insulated cooler bag?

-Unpack your ordered items, place them in the refrigerator or freezer as appropriate, and store your bag away for safekeeping.
-Then the next time you're due for a delivery, just leave your cooler bag and ice pack in your delivery spot on your delivery day and we will replace your ice packs with a new, frozen one along with your order.
+Unpack your ordered items and place them in the refrigerator or freezer as appropriate and store your bag and ice pack away for safekeeping.
+Then the next time you're due for a delivery, just leave your cooler bag and ice pack in your delivery spot on your delivery day and we will replace your ice pack with a new frozen one along with your order.

 Do I have to be home during my delivery?

-No, but we deliver in the evenings since you are more likely to be home.
+No, but we deliver in the evenings in hopes that you are more likely to be home or will be home soon.
 We will leave your order in your insulated cooler bag and the products will remain frozen for approximately two to three hours.

 Will you leave my order if it's really hot outside?

 Indiana summers can get hot.
-We suggest during hot summer months that you leave an additional cooler at your door along with your insulated cooler bag and ice packs.
-Then when we place your order and new ice packs inside your bag, we'll leave it in your cooler.
+We suggest during hot summer months that you leave an additional cooler with ice packs at your door along with your insulated cooler bag and ice pack.
+Then when we place your order and new ice pack inside your bag, we'll leave it in your cooler.